 Glass is made from naturally occurring ingredients abundant in nature.
 The unique alchemy of sand, soda ash, limestone, and recycled glass continue to work its magic to create a wonderful material loved by people over the world.
 No other material or chemical layers are needed to complete it.

 Glass is 100% recyclable and can be recycled endlessly with no loss in quality or purity.
 Glass recycling is a closed loop system, creating no additional waste or by-products.
-Glass is one of the very few examples where the same material can be recycled over and over again without loss of quality.
+It is one of the very few examples where the same material can be recycled over and over again without loss of quality.

 Glass is virtually inert and impermeable, making it the most stable of all packaging materials.
 There is no risk of harmful chemicals getting into the food or drinks that are packed in glass.
 No additional barriers or additives are needed.
-A glass bottle or jar is 100% pure glass.

 The container glass industry services essential EU sectors (including food, beverage, pharmaceutical and cosmetics and perfumery) – not just in domestic markets, but as an enabler for the export of high-end products across the world.
 Moreover, more than 125,000 people work in the glass packaging value chain across Europe.